 Disney’s Yacht Club Resort has an upscale nautical ambiance.
 The lobby has a huge globe over a round, compass inspired rug.
 The lobby has several seating areas where you can relax while enjoying the sophisticated decor.

 Railings along the second floor of Yacht Club Resort alternate traditional railings and wooden panels with an embossed ship’s wheel.
 There are also rope swags along the railing.
 The carpets throughout the resort have ships and compasses to continue the nautical feel as you walk to your room.

 Disney’s Yacht Club Resort Pools

-One of the best things about Disney’s Yacht Club Resort is Stormalong Bay which is the resort pool, although pool isn’t really the best description.
-Stormalong Bay is a 3-acre (12000-sq-m) shared water park area for both Disney’s Yacht Club and Disney’s Beach Club resorts and is our favorite pool in all of Disney World.
+One of the best things about Disney’s Yacht Club Resort is Stormalong Bay which is so much more than a normal hotel pool.
+Stormalong Bay is a 3-acre (12000-sq-m) shared water park area for both Disney’s Yacht Club and Disney’s Beach Club resorts.

 Disney’s Yacht Club Resort Dining

 There are several dining and lounge options located in Disney’s Yacht and Beach Club complex.
 I’ll cover a few of our favorites below.
 Check here for a complete listing of dining options.

 I was worried that this fine dining restaurant at Yacht Club might be a bit stuffy, since it is one of only a handful of Disney World restaurants with a dress code.
 However, we saw lots of families and many groups without kids enjoying the warm ambiance of Yachtsman Steakhouse for dinner.